-On arrival our guide hands out pairs of long leech socks, bottles of insect repellent and strongly advises we cover up in in long pants, long sleeve shirts and hats.
+On arrival our guide hands out pairs of long leech socks, bottles of insect repellent and strongly advise we cover up in long pants, long sleeve shirts, and hats.
 He tells us the jungle in this particular area of Thailand is filled with insects called chiggers.

 By 8am we cross a wooden suspension bridge and enter the jungle.
 The beginning is easy, there is a clear path and I cannot understand why a guide is necessary.
 The first kilometer passes quickly as we maintain a fast walking pace.

 Soon comes the fork in the road and a sign stating “Do Not Enter.”
-This is the sign of adventure.
+This is a sign of adventure.

-The trail winds its way up the mountain side and and back down into the valley.
-Some sections are so steep that we almost have to crawl up, in others place the jungle so thick that it becomes difficult for even the guide to find the trail.
+The trail winds its way up the mountainside and down into the valley.
+Some sections are so steep that we almost have to crawl up, in other places the jungle so thick that it becomes difficult for even the guide to find the trail.

-After an hour of traversing through thick jungle there is a scream of horror up ahead.
-On of the women in our group has a tick burrowed into the skin of her arm.
+After an hour of traversing through thick jungle, there is a scream of horror up ahead.
+One of the women in our group has a tick burrowed into the skin of her arm.
 Damn these things really are out here.
 Time for another coating of insect repellent.

 Jungle trekking on a rarely trodden path is not easy work.
 By 4pm when we hear the first sounds of a huge waterfall crashing down there is a look of relief.
 Our final rest stop is just up ahead, the Haew Suwat Waterfall.

 Emerging from the jungle we pass another “Do Not Enter” sign sealing the other end of the trail.
 Now I understand the sign and think twice about going in without a guide.